-DareBoost is an auditing software specialising in giving you insight into the performance of your website, it is a web based application that continuously analyses your site.
+DareBoost is an auditing software specialising in giving you insight into the performance of your website, it is a web-based application that continuously analyses your site.

 When it comes to SEO, the performance of a website can be the difference between ranking at the top position and falling way below.
 This tool is useful for anyone in the digital marketing industry managing a list of websites or who just want to rank their own.
-This tool checks all of speed related factors along with other aspects that you’d expect to find on other auditing tools on the market.
+This tool checks all of speed-related factors along with other aspects that you’d expect to find on other auditing tools on the market.

-Before I get into the nitty gritty of what DareBoost can do, let’s talk about the costs involved.
+Before I get into the nitty-gritty of what DareBoost can do, let’s talk about the costs involved.

 Before paying a single penny, you can create a free account with DareBoost that gives you 5 websites to analyse.
 This allows you to get to know the tool before making any sort of purchase.
 So now onto what the paid version does for you.
 While you might find that all of the main stats to your website are completely perfect in that scenario.
 While you can’t keep pushing the limits it might still make sense in future.

 There are various different packages you can choose from, depending on how often and how many people are going to use it I would suggest choosing a package best for you.
 The cheapest starts you off at $25 which includes 50 searches a month and 1 page that you can monitor daily and receive email reports on.
 On the higher end of the scale is the “Enterprise” option which has unlimited analyses searches and up to 10 pages that are monitored on an hourly basis.
-If none of these options appeal to you then There is also a custom option available where you can set which features you have for a bespoke price.
+If none of these options appeals to you then There is also a custom option available where you can set which features you have for a bespoke price.

 If you are a massive business that is going to require lots of different users then you will need to go for a higher price range but if you’re just buying this tool for yourself then the “freelance” edition will do just fine.